pmkuny/homelab/plex/README.md

 - Add new hard drive to storage DAS
 - Documentation Update (this doc)
 - Physical and Logical Diagrams
-- Switch all containers over to Traefik-managed services to avoid having to remember static port mappings
+- Switch all containers over to Traefik-managed services
-	- Alternatively, port mapping list needs to be created and updated.
+- Move away from Pangolin for pure Traefik

 # Docker and Containers